AndrewZ421/Platformer/README.md

 ### 2.1 Operation
 - Use the A key to move the character left.
 - Use the D key to move the character right.
-- Press Q to make the character get bigger or smaller.
+- Press Q to make the character get bigger or smaller. the bigger character jumps higher.
 - Press the spacebar to make the character jump.
 Press the spacebar twice to double jump.
 - Clicking the left mouse button to fire when you have bullets.